 The Research Support Team is part of Library and Student Support (LSS) in the Sheppard Library.
 If you have questions about Open Access, the Research Repository, Research Data Management or any other scholarly communications issues please do get in touch:

-If you have a subject specific question contact your subject librarian.
+If you have a subject specific question contact your Liaison Librarian.

 This guide covers: